john-maluki/phase-3-final-project/README.md

 - Registering a new stray dog in the system
 - Updating dogs details
 - Removing dogs from the system
-- List all adopted dogs
-- List all unadopted dogs

 ## Technologies Used